3nws/beako-bot/README.md

 ### TODOS

+- Keep the current wordle games in cache (it is buggy as it is now)
 - Add more osu! functionality
 - Make the results for osu! prettier, they look awful
 - Add tracking for animes as well